KFERMercer/OpenWrt/README.md

 ./scripts/feeds update -a
 ```

-to get all the latest package definitions, defined in feeds.conf or feeds.conf.default respectively
+to get all the latest package definitions, defined in `/feeds.conf` or `/feeds.conf.default` respectively;

 ```shell
 ./scripts/feeds install -a